 Summary

-To split a text string at a specific character with a formula, you can use the TEXTBEFORE and TEXTAFTER functions.
+To split a text string at a specific character with a formula, you can use the TEXTSPLIT function.
 In the example shown, the formula in C5 is:

-As these formulas are copied down, they return the results seen in columns C and D.
+As the formula is copied down, it returns the results seen in columns C and D.

-Note: If you are using an older version of Excel that does not offer the TEXTBEFORE and TEXTAFTER functions, the solution is a bit more complicated, and the standard approach is to use formulas that combine the LEFT, RIGHT, LEN, and FIND functions.
-See below for details.
+Note: If you are using an older version of Excel that does not offer the TEXTSPLIT function, you can use a formula based on the LEFT, RIGHT, LEN, and FIND functions as explained below.

 Explanation